 If there’s anything more unnerving than a senior year final exam in physics, it’s moving off to college a couple of months later.

-To help with that big transition, here are 8 totally casual, nothing-to-worry-about* moving tips to help make the move even less of a big deal.
+To help with that big transition, here are eight totally casual, nothing-to-worry-about* college moving tips to help make the move even less of a big deal.

 Is your college student moving to a dorm room?
 Odds are good that there will have less space there than at home.
 Even if they’re living off campus, space will likely be tight.
 Packing should be done accordingly.
 The school will likely have material to help, like these apartment layout graphics for San Jose State University.